 The EdTech Hub is establishing a pool of expert consultants (an Expert Pool) to support its work.
 In addition to our core team, we aim to build a community of experts who contribute to and benefit from the Hub’s work, with the ultimate goal of increasing the availability and use of quality evidence by decision-makers.
-The Hub is rapidly expanding the pool to respond to COVID-19-related needs.
+The Hub has rapidly expanded the pool to respond to COVID-19-related needs.
 From the beginning of June onwards, that expansion will slow.
 However, we still encourage you to apply to the Expert Pool using the form linked here.
 Below, we provide background information on the EdTech Hub and details on how expert consultants can express their interest in supporting the work of the Hub.

 The EdTech Hub Overview